sempitern0/indie-blueprint-camera-transitioner/README.md

 ## How to use

-First of all you can configure few parameters on this autoload scene
+First of all you can configure few parameters on this autoload scene located by default in `addons/easy_cam_switch/src/easy_cam_switch.tscn`

 ![global_camera_parameters](images/global_camera.png)